 Palliative care/supportive care, and survivorship care.
-Clinical trials are underway to find better ways of reducing symptoms and side effects of current childhood cancer treatments in order to improve patients’ comfort and quality of life during treatment and into adulthood.
+Clinical trials are underway to find better ways of reducing symptoms and side effects of current childhood cancer treatments in order to improve comfort and quality of life during treatment and into adulthood.
 For example, drugs called filgrastim (Neupogen) and pegfilgrastim (Neulasta) may help patients produce more white blood cells after radiation treatment and chemotherapy.
 Doctors are also studying chemoprotective drugs that may help protect the body from the harmful effects of chemotherapy, especially mucositis (mouth sores).
 Additionally, this area of research includes studies in cardioprotection (protecting the heart and cardiovascular system from chemotherapy) and otoprotection (protecting against damage to the ears.)

 Looking for More About Latest Research?